igorhvr/bedlam/readme.txt

    * Excel parsing and spreadsheet generation in Scheme (used Apache Poi - http://poi.apache.org/ - underneath) - including list->spreadsheet, for-each-excel-sheet-data and converting excel's Dates to Scheme dates.

-   * Acess database reading using the Jackcess library.
+   * Access database reading using the Jackcess library.

    * Misc utilities for dealing with jdbc in postgresql and java.(result-set->iterator; etc).
+MySql support is also included.

    * Clojure: embedded interpreter, utilities for easily running clojure code inside strings.